-Telerik JustMock ships support for the latest preview version of .NET 5.
+Telerik JustMock ships support for the latest release candidate version of .NET 5.

 We’ve enabled developers to execute Code Coverage over their .NET Core unit tests in JustMock Azure Pipeline Task.